Frequently asked questions

-- Have you been in contact with someone diagnosed with COVID-19 in the last 14 days?
+- Have you been in contact with a person infected with COVID-19 in the last 14 days?

-- In the last 14 days, have you been outside of Canada?
+- In the last 14 days, have you been outside Canada?

 - Have you lost your sense of smell and taste in the past 14 days?